AkshayKapoor024/featured-projects/Schedulo/README.md

 ---

 ### 🔍 AI-Powered Search & Filter
+- Used Google Gemini generative AI API for NLP and intents classification
 - Natural language search: “show me hackathons this weekend”
-- Filters by category, location, status
+- Filters by category, location, status , title and time
-- Built using OpenAI/Gemini API (can toggle off for fallback)
+- Built using Gemini API (can toggle off for fallback)

 `![AI Search](# "Path: ./screenshots/ai-search.png")`

 ---

-### 🧑‍🤝‍🧑 Group RSVP Mode
-- User can create & share RSVP group links with friends
-- Requires user-to-user friend system
-- Group RSVP status visible to all members
-- Admin-only control over group size and restrictions
+### 🧑‍🤝‍🧑Google Calendar API Integration
+- User can add the event to their google calendar for reminders
+- Feature asks user consent everytime for integration
+- In App notifications for success or failure

 `![Group RSVP](# "Path: ./screenshots/group-rsvp.png")`